-Although the caliber is small, GP’s designers managed to overcome the problem with a sort of style that, regretfully, rarely comes as a part of the packaged when you deal with luxury items.
+Although the caliber is small, GP’s designers managed to overcome the problem with a sort of style that, regretfully, rarely comes as a part of the package when you deal with luxury items.
 Thanks to the wide and long tachymeter scale that lets you measure speeds of up to 1000 kilometers per hour, and a classic railway minute track scale, neither hands nor chronograph counters look out of proportion here creating an illusion of the movement to be finely fitting the vintage dial layout.

 For the display to look well-proportioned, the distance between the counters should be equal to their diameters.

 Well, I guess it is just another sign telling us that, diameter-wise, the industry went too far.
 I hope, we will see more sub-40mm men’s watches in the nearest future.